MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-advanced-kql-query.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 4: Explore your data with KQL and SQL](tutorial-4-explore.md)
+For the previous section, see: [Tutorial part 4: Explore your data with KQL and SQL](tutorial-4-explore.md) t

 In this module, you'll write queries using [Kusto Query Language](/azure/data-explorer/kusto/query/) to explore the NYC Taxi data and the location data.
 Kusto Query Language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
 The query uses schema entities that are organized in a hierarchy similar to SQLs: databases, tables, and columns.
 A KQL query is a read-only request to process data and return results.
 The request is stated in plain text, using a data-flow model that is easy to read, author, and automate.